Tag Archives: tools

 Action Items:

 2.)
-Write a story, post or comment here, that uses those thoughts.
+Write a story, post or comment that uses those thoughts, and then share with us, here, if you please.

 Learning via Holistic College Algebra & GED/High School Lesson Plans,

 Thoughtful Readers, please consider reading about #ProjectDoBetter.
-This work is my personal way (as opposed to founding the Project, overall) of contributing to building tools that can help increase empathy and compassion in our world.
-Story, as part of how we see our world, helps us make sense of and define our actions in this world.
-And remember how important story is also as part of this project.
-Let’s Do Better.
+This set of book reviews is my personal way (as opposed to founding the Project, overall) of contributing to the work of building tools that could help increase both empathy and compassion in this world.
+Learning in a variety of ways is important for building that mental flexibility which helps us make sense of and define our actions in this world.
+And remember how important tool-building is also as part of this project.
+Let’s work together to Do Better, please.

 Shira Destinie A. Jones, MPhil, MAT, BSCS